randomstructures/ExLSM-Image-Segmentation/README.md

 # ExLSM-Image-Segmentation

-This is a work in progress.
-The ultimate goal is to implement a tool for automated neuron tracing in expansion lightsheet microscopy volumes.
+Tools for automatic segmentation of large scale volumetric microscopy images.

 This repository contains
-- machine learning models for image segmentation
+- implementation of a 3D U-net for image segmentation
-- i/o and utility functions
+- scripts for image preprocessing and dataset generation
-- tools to split images into tiles and reassemble then
+- scripts for U-net training and evaluation
-- tools to perform image augumentation suited for microscopy samples
+- a distributed workflow for segmentation of large microscopy images suitable for execution on large clusters